 Can Small Robo-Investment Firms Succeed?

 New robo-advisory firms are sprouting up rapidly and many don’t see the light of day.

 Currently, about 200 firms dominate the robo-investment market.
 The legacy firms with a good reputation and proven track record may benefit from an independent future or the potential to be bought by bigger players.

 One of the earliest robo-advisors, Betterment, was a break-through independent platform in the investment world.
-The service has recently added human financial advisors and continues as a low fee leader in the robo-advisor sphere.
+The service has recently added investment advice and continues as a low fee leader in the robo-advisor sphere.